tristanqtn/Rhythmic-Ranker/SI/README.md

-# Node.js API with InfluxDB Backend
+# Software for Rythmic Ranker

 ## Overview